Moretti S.p.A.: Own constructions

+Motorcycles

+In 1934, Moretti entered the motorcycle market, using proprietary engines from Ladetto, DKW, or J.A.P.
+Built in Macerata, near San Marino, these were light machines, typically using engines ranging from 50 to 250 cc.
+A twin-cam 125 cc machine with an oval, pressed metal frame appeared in 1946, followed by a 250 cc variant of the same.
+In 1947 a horizontally opposed twin with bevel-gear driven overhead valves appeared, sold as the Erfim.
+Moretti's motorcycles were expensive machines and could not compete with mass manufactured models; production ended in 1950 (some sources state 1952).

 Special-bodied Fiats

 A major shift in Moretti Motors' operations came in the latter part of the 1950s when they ceased designing and building complete cars.
 In an effort to reduce costs and overhead, the company switched to using Fiat mechanicals and chassis for all of its conventional automobiles.
-Despite offering a full range of model versions based on the '750' (saloon, coupé, spider, estate and more) though, Moretti was still unable to compete with Fiat's 600, which cost almost half the price and consequently dominated much of the marketplace.
+Despite offering a full range of model versions based on their own "750" (saloon, coupé, spider, estate and more), Moretti had been unable to compete with Fiat's 600, which cost almost half the price and consequently dominated the marketplace.
 Mass production of all models were subsequently slashed due to continued low sales and financial struggles.
 However, thanks to the friendship between Giovanni Moretti and Gianni Agnelli, Moretti Motors was able to strike a favorable agreement with Fiat to continue using Fiat chassis for a series of special/low volume models.
-Sporty-looking coupés with very similar bodywork utilizing 127, 128, 124, and 132 underpinnings were built in the late sixties and early seventies.
+By late 1961, Moretti had reduced their lineup to custom-bodied coupés and spiders using the mechanicals from various Fiats, including the Fiat 1100/103 H. They soon expanded to provide sporty versions of most of the Fiat range, up to the large Fiat 2300.
+In this vein, sporty-looking coupés with very similar bodywork utilizing 127, 128, 124, and 132 underpinnings continued to be built in the late sixties and early seventies.